 At The Treatment Rooms London, we’re experts in evaluating your hairline and determining the best approach to correcting any issues.
 Our patients see remarkable results, achieving a more uniform and even hairline.

 During the initial personalised consultation, we will advise you on whether an FUE or FUT technique is needed.
 We always work to minimise scarring and maximise the eventual hair growth.
+We can also advise on unshaven hair transplant options for women who want extra discretion.

 Conclusion